Clinical Metadata Guided Limited-Angle CT Image Reconstruction: Results

-To further assess the generalizability, we test on real cardiac CT data from a GE scanner.
-Due to differences in hardware, protocols, and patient populations, the GE dataset introduces a noticeable domain shift relative to CTRATE.
-To preserve the signal integrity, no nonlinear post-processing is applied to the raw sinograms, further amplifying the training-testing gap.
+To further evaluate generalizability, we test the proposed approach on real cardiac CT dataset acquired on a GE scanner.
+Due to differences in scanner hardware, acquisition protocols, and patient populations, the GE dataset introduces a noticeable domain shift relative to CTRATE.
+In addition, linear normalization is applied to the raw sinograms to align their dynamic range with the training data.

-Fig. \ref{fig7} presents the clinical reconstruction results.
-As expected, traditional iterative methods such as ADMM-TV are relatively robust to data distribution shifts, producing results with consistent visual characteristics.
-In contrast, FBPConvNet suffers from substantial pixel bias, leading to visible global gray-level shifts.
-Consequently, its SSIM, RMSE, and PSNR degrade significantly, and even fall below ADMM-TV.
-Nevertheless, since FBPConvNet preserves global structural integrity to some extent, its nMI and PCC remain relatively high.
+Fig.~\ref{fig7} shows representative reconstructions under two angular coverages (120{\degree} and 90{\degree}).
+As expected, the traditional iterative methods, such as ADMM-TV, are relatively robust to data distribution shifts, producing results with consistent visual characteristics.
+After sinogram normalization, FBPConvNet remains a strong supervised baseline on this GE cohort, but still exhibits mild shading and boundary inconsistencies in severely truncated regions.
+Nevertheless, since FBPConvNet preserves global structural integrity to some extent, its metrics remain relatively high.
 DOLCE, as a supervised model, benefits from an explicit data consistency term that partially mitigates global intensity drift.
-However, in the 90{\degree} limited-angle setting, DOLCE fails to suppress limited-angle artifacts, unlike on CTRATE data (\emph{e.g.}, Fig.\ref{fig4}(b)).
-DDS, which integrates unsupervised learning with data consistency, partially addresses the artifact issue in 90{\degree} scan.
-Building upon this, our method further leverages metadata prior during reconstruction.
-As a result, it consistently outperforms all baselines in structural fidelity, intensity restoration, and artifact suppression as supported by the quantitative metrics in Table \ref{tab:quantitative_clinic}.
+However, it leaves more residual limited-angle artifacts than the CTRATE dataset (\emph{e.g.}, Fig.\ref{fig4}(b)).
+DDS suppresses some streak-like artifacts, but shows reduced structural consistency under the scanner-domain shift.
+By incorporating metadata-guided priors with data consistency, the proposed method reconstructs images that are most consistent with the full-angle reference across both angular coverages, which is also reflected by the best quantitative performance in Table~\ref{tab:quantitative_clinic}.